utilitydelta/AzureDevOps-RPN-RR-Extension/marketplace/details.md

-RPN enables a **calculated field** for computing and storing RPN on your work items.
+RPN-RR enables a **calculated field** for computing and storing your INITIAL RISK and RESIDUAL RISK on your work items.

 All defects are created equal.
 RPN [RPN (Risk Priority Number)] is a calculation of several factors in a defect to help quantify the overall risk of a defect.